-Our personal data is not only sold by social media websites, any company which collects data can profit from it.
+Our personal data is not only sold by social media websites; any company which collects data can profit from it.
 One company that hugely benefits from the information of its customers is Tesco.
-The Tesco Clubcard scheme offers discounts to members, allowing shoppers to build up loyalty points and receive vouchers for in-store discounts.
-The scheme is a particularly lucrative form of cash flow for the supermarket giant, earning roughly £53 million a year from selling the information of how 16 million Clubcard users spend in store.
+The Tesco Clubcard scheme offers discounts to members, allowing shoppers to build loyalty points and receive vouchers for in-store discounts.
+The scheme is a particularly lucrative form of cash flow for the supermarket giant, earning roughly £53 million a year from selling information on how 16 million Clubcard users spend in-store.
 Whilst Clubcard data might not seem like the most interesting information, there is much to learn about a person’s life through what they buy and when they buy it.
 One key example of this is when a woman is expecting a child.
 When women begin purchasing baby-related products, Tesco now knows they are expecting a child.
 To companies that sell baby-related products, this information is gold dust.

 So how can we better protect our data?
 One easy way we can stop companies following our activity online is by taking a few extra seconds to reject cookies when we visit a new site.
 Whilst browsing, it may be frustrating; immediately accepting cookies can give that website, and sometimes third parties, consent to use our personal data.
 This has been made a little easier with the new Apple iPhone update of asking apps not to track activity across other apps.
 Purchasing phone security software or using a VPN can also help us reclaim our online data.
 However, large companies like Google and Facebook still have a long way to go before consumer faith is restored in that user data is not being used against us.